mitcshi/mitcshi.github.io/_pages/publications.md

 ------
 * Information diffusion and price adjustment beyond Tier-1 customer-supplier links<br>(with S. Wu, R. Luo, and S. Zhao),  <i>Pacific-Basin Finance Journal</i>, 2026, accepted, (the original version was circulated under the title "Customer-supplier momentum spillover and its cascading effect" [<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5892284" target="_blank">link</a>])

-* <a href="https://link.springer.com/article/10.1007/s44498-026-00105-0" target="_blank">A multi-tier methodology for Scope 3 emissions accounting in complex supply chains: Mathematical framework and empirical insights from China</a> (with R. Luo, Q. Geng, and C. Dang), <i>Journal of Industrial Ecology</i>, 2026
+* <a href="https://link.springer.com/article/10.1007/s44498-026-00105-0" target="_blank">A multi-tier methodology for Scope 3 emissions accounting in complex supply chains: Mathematical framework and empirical insights from China</a> (with R. Luo, Q. Geng, and C. Dang), <i>Journal of Industrial Ecology 30</i>, 2026, 1585–1595

 * <a href="https://www.sciencedirect.com/science/article/abs/pii/S0925527326001386" target="_blank">Lead time distribution in a small manufacturing system with unreliable machines and finite buffers</a> (with S. B. Gershwin), <i>International Journal of Production Economics 299</i>, 2026, 110047